ros-navigation/docs.nav2.org/docs/configuration_and_development/migration_guides/Lyrical.md

 When the check is enabled and the transform is older than the configured threshold, the Nodes will report an error.

 Whenever possible the nodes will retrieve the required transformations once at the beginning of each execution cycle and reuses them / their timestamp across the rest of the computation.
 This ensures that components within an execution cycle operate using time-coherent information.
 Custom plugins performing related TF operations should use the timestamp supplied with these transformations / poses where appropriate, rather than independently requesting additional transformations.

+This parameter should be configured to a value bigger than the maximum periodiciy of the non static transformations in your tree.
+A couple of seconds is usually a reasonable conservative choice, but a stricter check is advised for systems where timely updates are critical.

 ### ProgressChecker API Uses a Const Robot Pose